freebirdjs/freebird-base/docs/Gadget_Class.md

 <a name="API_read"></a>
 ### .read(attrName, callback)
-Read gadget attribute from the remote device.
+Read an attribute from a gadget on the remote device.

 **Arguments:**